esolano92/password_validator/README.md

 4. The application will display a success message if the password meets the requirements, or a warning message if it fails.

-License:
-This project is licensed under the MIT License.

-Acknowledgements:
-- OpenAI for providing the ChatGPT model used to generate this response.

-Contributing:
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.